FaeInterestingWorld/.github/profile/README.md

 This is effective as it does not require changes to the existing political or economic system but by just providing a compelling reward.

 This may also be a temporary measure as humans in the far future with less fear of scarcity may not require extrinsic motivation to do good.

+This incentive system will only apply to 'luxury' goods and not basic nesasities.
+In the future with highly production automation, restricting basic nesasities (nutrition, housing or healthcare) will incur a higher physical and mental well-being cost and less be less cost effective than providing it outright.

 ### Cooperation and Kindness